amagist/dand/README.md

 There's 3 options here:

-- w3id authentication - for use when the IBM Intranet id& password is needed to secure.
+- w3id authentication - for use when the IBM Intranet id & password is needed to secure.
 Only available to IBMers

   - Register Bluemix route at [https://w3.innovate.ibm.com/tools/sso/home.html](https://w3.innovate.ibm.com/tools/sso/home.html) as an OpenIDConnect service (For the callback URL, register as `<Bluemix route>/auth/callback`)
   - To test, use of the w3id Staging service is recommended, this uses the live directory but not the live OpenIDConnect service